mattiasflodin/reckless/doc/performance.md

 libraries.
 At first sight the asynchronous alternatives appear to perform well, but there are now spikes in the call latency that appear when the buffer fills up.
 These spikes in fact go as far as 750 000 ticks for reckless, and 25 000 000 ticks for spdlog.
-By applying a gaussian moving average we get a better idea of the overall performance:
+By applying a moving average we get a better idea of the overall performance:

 ![Call burst performance chart with moving average](images/performance_call_burst_1_ma.png)